HL7/davinci-deqm/input/pagecontent/index.md

 For more details on data requirements, see the [Data Requirements](datax.html#gather-data-requirements-from-consumer) framework topic.

+The DEQM framework focuses on data requests that are limited to identified measures, patients/population, measurement period, purpose, and data of interest.
+The approach is consistent with sharing data for general quality improvement and secondary use initiatives such as shared-risk contracts and value-based programs.

 #### Reporting Scenarios

 Figure 1-4 illustrates the *Reporting Scenarios*: